zhiyhucode/structured-random-phase-retrieval/README.rst

 Repository Structure
 --------------------

-- ``experimental/paper/scripts/``: Contains scripts for data generation
+- ``src/``: Contains source code for the structured random phase retrieval model
-- ``experimental/paper/notebooks/``: Includes Jupyter notebooks for figure generation
+- ``experiment``: Contains scripts to reproduce experiments and figures from the paper

 Getting Started
 ---------------